Invariant algebras of matrices and symmetric polynomials of partitions: Proof of Theorem

 (6) For which partitions $\lambda$ are $\epsilon_{\lambda}(x)$ irreducible polynomials over $\mathbb{Q}$?

 (7) What are the necessary and sufficient conditions for $\lambda\sim \mu$ in $P(s,n)$ in terms of the conjugate partitions of $\lambda$ and $\mu$?

-{\bf Acknowledgement.} The research work of both authors was partially supported by the National Natural Science Foundation of China (12031014) and Beijing Natural Science Foundation (1192004).
-The corresponding author CCX thanks Professor Hourong Qin from Nanjing University for discussion on greatest common divisor matrices.
+{\bf Acknowledgement.} The research work of both authors was partially supported by the National Natural Science Foundation of China (12031014).
+The author CCX thanks Professors Hourong Qin from Nanjing University for discussions on greatest common divisor matrices, and Yong Shao from Northwest University in Xi'an for conversations on semirings.
+Also, the authors are very grateful to the referee for very detailed comments, helpful suggestions and interesting questions which improve both the presentation and some results of the paper.

 {